AI2 Reasoning Challenge (ARC)

 FAQ

-Common questions about AI2 Reasoning Challenge (ARC).
+Common questions about the AI2 Reasoning Challenge (ARC) benchmark and leaderboard.

 What is the AI2 Reasoning Challenge (ARC) benchmark?